 In order to assign a buy price to bundles, the calculation is much simpler and does not require any further assumption.
 The only requirement is to sum the buy price of the parts while applying the correct multiple for their respective quantities.
 Line 29 illustrates how such a calculation can be done.

 Recursive bills of materials are more complicated to process than non-recursive ones.
 Yet, from a data management viewpoint, a recursive bill of materials is typically easier to maintain.
 Thus, it can be useful to flatten a bill of materials, or in other words, to remove all the recursive dependencies from the table.
 This flattening can be performed with the following script.

-read "/sample/Lokad_Items.tsv" with "Ref" as Id read "/sample/Lokad_BOM.tsv" as BOM[Id, *] with "Bundle" as Id table T = extend.billOfMaterials( Item: Id Part: BOM.Part Quantity: BOM.Quantity DemandId: Id DemandValue: 1) // eliminating trivial entries where T.DemandId != Id show table "Flattened BOM" with T.DemandId as "Bundle" Id as "Part" T.Quantity
+read "/sample/Lokad_Items.tsv" as Items with Id : text read "/sample/Lokad_BOM.tsv" as BOM[Id, *] with "Bundle" as Id : text table T = extend.billOfMaterials( Item: Id Part: BOM.Part Quantity: BOM.Quantity DemandId: Id DemandValue: 1) // eliminating trivial entries where T.DemandId != Id show table "Flattened BOM" with T.DemandId as "Bundle" Id as "Part" T.Quantity